As her son’s killers are jailed for murder, mother describes how he died in her arms

 The six-week trial heard how the violence was triggered by the brick attack on a house in Hartcliffe a mile from Max’s home, with the masked teenagers driven by Snook on a revenge mission to Knowle West.

-After the attack, one of the murderers was seen on CCTV eating a McDonald’s.
+After the attack, one of the murderers was seen on CCTV eating at McDonald’s.

 Snook was jailed for a minimum of 38 years.
-On Thursday, Tolliver, 18, Westcott, 17, and two teenage boys – who cannot be named for legal reasons - also received their sentences.
+On Thursday, Tolliver, 18, Wescott, 17, and two teenage boys – who cannot be named for legal reasons – also received their sentences.

-Tolliver and Westcott will serve minimum terms of 23 years, the 16-year-old boy will serve at least 18 years, and the 16-year-old will serve at least 15 years.
+Tolliver and Wescott will serve minimum terms of 23 years, the 16-year-old boy will serve at least 18 years, and the 15-year-old will serve at least 15 years.

-For the families of Max and Mason, the sentences may come as a relief, but they still don’t have answers to the missing pieces in their lives.
+For the families of Max and Mason, the sentences may come as a relief, but they still won’t fill the holes left in their lives.

 The boys’ funerals in March were crowded events with the local community – churches, football clubs and schools – coming together to grieve.
 Championship football club Bristol City also paid its respects during a game.